ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 The AS will verify this presented information in the context of the client instance's request and can only trust the information as much as it trusts the presentation and context of the information.
-If the AS determines that the information presented in the initial request is sufficient for granting the requested access, the AS MAY return the positive results [immediately in its response](#response) with access tokens and subject information.
+If the AS determines that the information presented in the initial request is sufficient for granting the requested access, the AS MAY move the grant request to the _approved_ state and return results [immediately in its response](#response) with access tokens and subject information.

-If the AS determines that additional runtime authorization is required, the AS can either deny the request outright or use a number of means at its disposal to gather that authorization from the appropriate ROs, including for example:
+If the AS determines that additional runtime authorization is required, the AS can either deny the request outright (if there is no possible recovery) or move the grant request to the _pending_ state and use a number of means at its disposal to gather that authorization from the appropriate ROs, including for example:

 - starting interaction with the end user facilitated by the client software, such as a redirection or user code
 - challenging the client instance through a challenge-response mechanism